China Jan-May property investment rises 8.8 pct y/y

-BEIJING, June 14 Real estate investment in China rose 8.8 percent in the first five months of 2017 from a year earlier, official data showed on Wednesday.
+BEIJING, June 14 (Reuters) - Real estate investment in China rose 8.8 percent in the first five months of 2017 from a year earlier, official data showed on Wednesday.

 The pace of investment growth eased from 9.3 percent in January-April, the National Bureau of Statistics (NBS) said.